amixon® helps with the dimensioning of large vacuum mixer dryer systems

 The drying process of a test run can be represented as a diagram as shown here.
 The time is plotted on the abscissa.
 Various physical quantities are plotted on the ordinate axis:

-• The system pressure in the process chamber,
+- the system pressure in the process chamber,

-• the mass of the dried liquid,
+- the mass of the evaporated liquid,

-• the temperature of the mass to be dried and
+- the temperature of the mass to be dried and

-• the temperatures of the heat transfer medium in the flow and return.
+- the temperatures of the heat transfer medium in the flow and return.

 The vacuum mixed dryer is usually filled with the maximum batch volume before the drying process begins.
 As a rule, the volume of the mixture decreases as drying progresses.